In this sewing tutorial, I want to talk about the TRAPUNTO technique.

 However, the basic process involves transferring a design onto your fabric, placing a layer of polyester batting behind it, and then stitching around your pattern using water-soluble thread.
 Afterward, you’ll use your applique scissors to snip away the batting around the design.

-Next, you’ll place a second layer of batting behind your design and sandwich it to a backing fabric just like you would a regular quilt.
+Next, you’ll place a second layer of batting behind your design and sandwich it with a backing fabric just like you would a regular quilt.
 Use basting pins to keep all the pieces in place while you sew.

 How to Do Trapunto by Hand